nestedsoftware/tictac/README.md

 played 40000 games, using epsilon=1.3877787807814457e-16...
 played 45000 games, using epsilon=0...
 played 50000 games, using epsilon=0...
-Training qtable O vs. random/minimax random... played 5000 games, using epsilon=0.85... played 10000 games, using epsilon=0.75...
-played 15000 games, using epsilon=0.65...
+Training qtable O vs. random and minimax random... played 5000 games, using epsilon=0.85... played 10000 games, using epsilon=0.75... played 15000 games, using epsilon=0.65...